Minimum quantity Discount

 • Gupta, A. K., & Nicol, K. (2004).
 The use of sulfur in dermatology.
 Journal of Drugs in Dermatology.

-• Folliculitis: This formulation helps alleviate folliculitis by clearing pores, reducing inflammation, and targeting bacteria that can lead to bumps.
+• Folliculitis: Helps alleviate folliculitis by clearing pores, reducing inflammation, and targeting bacteria that can lead to bumps.

 • Keratosis Pilaris: Reduce the appearance of rough, bumpy skin associated with this condition.